Pursuant to the Australian Consumer Laws (ACL) refunds will only be given if the below criteria has been met:

 - Employer or organisation not accepting a government recognised course

-Where a refund is not required by the ACL, refunds cannot be provided unless requested within ninety (90) days of the payment being made.
+Where a refund is not required by the ACL, refunds will not be provided unless requested within ninety (90) days of the payment being made.

 Where it is proven that a learner has paid to EOT an amount greater than the course fee(s) as advertised at the time of enrolment, EOT will refund to the learner the amount which is the difference between the advertised course fee and the amount paid by the learner.